device-automation-bus/dab-compliance-suite/README.md

   - The tool continues running even if one test fails.

   Use Case:
-  Useful for rerunning a group of specific tests.
+  Useful for re-running a group of specific tests.

 3. Full Suite Execution

-  Command Example:
+  - Run command:
-  ❯ python3 main.py -b <broker> -I <device_id> -s conformance
+    python3 main.py -b <broker> -I <device_id> -s conformance

-  What Happens:
+  - What happens:
-  - Loads all test cases from the selected suite (like conformance, voice_audio, etc.)
+    - Loads all test cases from the chosen suite
-  - Runs each test one by one.
+    - Runs each test one by one
-  - Applies test version compatibility and prechecks.
+    - Checks DAB version and preconditions
-  - Tracks and logs results for the entire batch.
+    - Saves logs and results for the whole suite

-  Use Case:
-  Ideal for complete DAB verification (e.g., certification, release testing).
+  - When to use:
+    - For full DAB verification
+    - Certification or release testing

 4. Output Results Handling (`-o` flag)